 Couples can resolve their child-related conflicts using the same strategies they use to resolve other types of conflict: through clear communication and realistic expectations.
 Sometimes, a third-party professional like a marital or family counselor can help a couple develop ways to mesh their different parenting opinions into a unified, effective set of parenting strategies.
 One of the worst solutions for couples in this position is to ignore their problems or stay in unhealthy marriages because they feel this is best for their children.
 Refusing to acknowledge conflicts in a marriage does not make them disappear, it just drives the couple further apart and closer to their breaking point.

 Work with an Experienced St. Charles Divorce Lawyer

 Getting divorced is not a personal failure.
 Sometimes, it is the healthiest course of action for you and your children.
-To learn more about getting a divorce in Illinois, call Shaw Family Law, P.C. at 630-584-5550 to set up your initial consultation with an experienced Kane County divorce lawyer.
+To learn more about getting a divorce in Illinois, call Shaw Sanders, P.C. at 630-584-5550 to set up your initial consultation with an experienced Kane County divorce lawyer.